rayasocialmedia/recognition/README.md

 ## Features

-*  Reward users with points for any model method or ActiveRecord CRUD operation.
+*  Reward users with points for any model method, ActiveRecord crud or even controller methods.
 *  Create vouchers that users can redeem for points.

 ## Links